ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Windows Remote Management
 =========================
-Unlike Linux/Unix machine which use SSH by default, Windows machines are configured with WinRM instead.
-This page will expand on WinRM in more detail and how Ansible can be configured to use it.
+Unlike Linux/Unix machine which use SSH by default, Windows machines are configured with WinRM.
+This topic covers how to configure and use WinRM with Ansible.

 .. contents:: Topics